-Products manufactured by Bitronics LLC are warranted against defects in materials and workmanship for a period of thirty-six (36) months from the date of their original shipment from the factory.
-Products repaired at the factory are likewise warranted for eighteen (18) months from the date the repaired product is shipped, or for the remainder of the product's original Warranty, whichever is greater.
-Obligation under this warranty is limited to repairing or replacing, at Bitronics' factory, any part or parts which Bitronics' examination shows to be defective.
+This product is warranted against defects in materials and workmanship for a period of thirty-six (36) months from the date of their original shipment from the factory.
+Products repaired at the factory are likewise warranted for eighteen (18) months from the date the repaired product is shipped, or for the remainder of the product's original warranty, whichever is greater.
+Obligation under this warranty is limited to repairing or replacing, at our designated facility, any part or parts that our examination shows to be defective.
 Warranties only apply to products subject to normal use and service.
-There are no warranties, obligations, liabilities for consequential damages, or other liabilities on the part of Bitronics except this Warranty covering the repair of defective materials.
+There are no warranties, obligations, liabilities for consequential damages, or other liabilities on the part of Bitronics LLC except this warranty covering the repair of defective materials.
 The warranties of merchantability and fitness for a particular purpose are expressly excluded.